💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 Two decades before the coronavirus pandemic sent the world into a frantic scramble to understand our “new normal,” everyday life for millions of people changed when four airplanes were hijacked and crashed into sites from New York City to Washington DC.

-September 11 was 20 years ago, and it ushered in its own new normal.
+September 11 was more than two decades ago, and it ushered in its own new normal.

 We now know many details about what happened that day.
 We know who was behind the attacks that rocked the nation, and the names of those lost trying to stop them.
 We know many of the steps our country’s leaders sought to take to prevent it from happening ever again, and the lasting effects of those actions.